Here’s my low-code way to set up your blog site with Medium-like design

 To clone the author info box on Medium, I use “Simple Author Box” WordPress plugin.

-It allows you to add profile photo, author name, description and social links.
+It allows you to add a profile photo, author name, description, and social links.

-You can also generate short code to display author bio box manually.
+You can also generate a shortcode to display the author bio box manually.